 Negotiate for the buyer to pay

-If you're selling in the middle of a hot seller's market with low housing inventory, you may be able to ask the buyer to cover some of your closing costs.
+In a hot seller's market where there are more buyers than available homes, you can ask the buyer to cover some of your closing costs.

 Save on realtor fees